Search

-CluePoints’ Commentary – EMA Reflection Paper on Risk Based Quality Management in Clinical Trials
+CluePoints’ Commentary – EMA Reflection Paper On Risk Based Quality Management In Clinical Trials

 The final version of the EMA Reflection Paper on Risk Based Quality Management in Clinical Trials is now available.
 This document, as well as the FDA Guidance, significantly benefits the industry with the on-going efforts to introduce and develop the risk-based monitoring (RBM) paradigm.
 The purpose of this reflection paper, as stated by the EMA is to “encourage and facilitate the development of a more systematic, prioritised, risk-based approach to quality management of clinical trials, to support the principles of Good Clinical Practice and to complement existing quality practices, requirements and standards.”